-Several factors explain the Port of Montreal’s popularity: its strategic location, the versatility of its facilities and its extensive rail and road networks that provide access to inland markets throughout North America.
+Several factors explain the Port of Montreal’s popularity: its location 1600 km (1000 miles) inland, the versatility of its facilities and its privileged access to rail and road networks that crisscross North America.

 Containerized cargo: a growth industry

 The Port of Montreal is a leader among container ports, a type of transport that generates - and continues to generate - substantial economic benefits.
-Containerized goods make up approximately 50% of the port’s total traffic, while liquid and solid bulk make up the remainder.
+Containerized goods make up more than 40% of the port's total traffic, with the balance shared between liquid and dry bulk products, including grain.

 Tens of millions of dollars are invested each year to increase the operating efficiency of the port’s rail network, quays and terminals, and to improve the flow of goods.
 These initiatives, along with cooperation from its logistics and transport chain partners and support from the Greater Montreal business community, strengthen the port’s role in Montreal’s economic viability and Canada’s long-term prosperity.